SemanticBeeng/lms-clean/report.md

 ## Collections

 Containers like `List` force us to decide between multiple potential and equally valid choice.
 The first of them is either their IR is a list of expression or if they are an expression of a list (`Exp[scala.List[A]]` vs `scala.List[Exp[A]]`).
-We decide for the former as the latter can be manipulated directly as `scala.List[A]` with `A` being a lifted type and do not require a lifted List type.
+We decide for the former as the latter can be manipulated directly as `scala.List[A]` with `A` being a lifted type and does not require a lifted List type.

 The second issue is the multiplicity of the Lift case.
 Given that `Lift[B,A]` is in scope: